mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 ### New Features

-Support to .sql file type in the DDL modal import
+The file picker of the DDL modal import now support `.sql` file

 ### Improvements

-One to one relationships in aggregation as object instead of array.
+The console automatic aggregation generation now represents one to one relationship configuration as object.

 ### Breaking Changes